BorisDelange/linkr_shinyproxy/README.md

 guide](https://borisdelange.github.io/cdwtools/articles/cdwtools.html).

-The application contains a **data management section**, which allows the import of datamarts & thesaurus, the creation of studies & subsets.
+The application contains a **data management section**, which allows the import of datasets & thesaurus, the creation of studies & subsets.
 You choose who has access to which part of the app in the **users management section**.